jinglescode/jinglescode.github.io/_drafts/2019-12-07-biomedical-image-segmentation-u-net-attention.md

 ![cover](/assets/img/posts/unet-attention-01.png)

+Medical image segmentation has been actively studied to automate clinical analysis.
+Deep learning models generally require a large amount of data, but acquiring medical images is tedious and error-prone.

-Attention U-Net aims to automatically learn to focus on target structures of varying shapes and sizes; thus, the name of the paper "learning where to look" by [Oktay et al.](https://arxiv.org/abs/1804.03999).
+Attention U-Net aims to automatically learn to focus on target structures of varying shapes and sizes; thus, the name of the paper ["learning where to look for the Pancreas" by Oktay et al.](https://arxiv.org/abs/1804.03999).

-# Related works
+# Related works before Attention U-Net

 ## U-Net

 U-Nets are commonly used for image segmentation tasks because of its performance and efficient use of GPU memory.
 It aims to achieve high precision that is reliable for clinical usage with fewer training samples because acquiring annotated medical images can be resource-intensive.
-[Read more about U-Net](https://jinglescode.github.io/datascience/2019/11/07/biomedical-image-segmentation-u-net.html).
+Read more about U-Net.

 ![unet architectures](/assets/img/posts/unet-attention-02.png)

 Despite U-Net excellent representation capability, it relies on multi-stage cascaded convolutional neural networks to work.
 These cascaded frameworks extract the region of interests and make dense predictions.
 This approach leads to excessive and redundant use of computational resources as it repeatedly extracting low-level features.

-## Attention module
+## Attention gates

-[Jetley et al.](https://arxiv.org/abs/1804.02391) introduced end-to-end-trainable attention module.
+["Need to pay attention" by Jetley et al.](https://arxiv.org/abs/1804.02391) introduced end-to-end-trainable attention module.
+Attention gates are commonly used in natural image analysis and natural language processing.

+![attention module](/assets/img/posts/unet-attention-03.png)

+Attention is used to perform class-specific pooling, which results in a more accurate and robust image classification performance.
 These attention maps can amplify the relevant regions, thus demonstrating superior generalisation over several benchmark datasets.

-![attention module](/assets/img/posts/unet-attention-03.png)

 ## Soft and hard attention